Effectory/CodingAssignment/README.md

 ## The JSON

 In this repository you will find a JSON file called `questionnaire.json`.
-This JSON contains a datastructure that represents your sample survey.
+This JSON contains a datastructure that represents your sample questionnaire.
 It contains `subjects`, `questions` and `answers`.

 We leave it to you to interpret this data in the way you want.
 Please write down what questions you had about the data and what assumptions you made.